Applied Physics

 Do you want to know how to use your understanding of physics to have an impact in the real world?
 This is the course for you.
 As for students of any experimental physics course, you’ll need reasonable ability and comfort with mathematics to thrive and achieve your potential.

 This long-established experimental physics course focuses on the real-world applications of fundamental physics.
 You’ll learn through a blend of lectures, tutorials and a strong element of laboratory and project work, gaining theoretical and analytical knowledge as well as excellent hands-on experimental, problem-solving and analytical skills.
-And you can focus on your core interests, by choosing from a range of specialisms such as data science, computational physics or semiconductors.
+The course focuses on nanotechnology, computational physics, and machine learning.

 Gaining vital real-world experience